What is white box testing?

 What is White box testing?

 White box testing is a type of software testing that does contribution to software quality engineering in software engineering.
-The main requirement of this type of testing is that you must have comprehensive knowledge of the source code.
-You must also have deep acquisition with the software, networks, applications, and system access in general.
+The main requirement for this type of testing is that you have comprehensive knowledge of the source code.
+You must also have deep knowledge of the software, networks, applications, and system access in general.

-White box testingĀ in software engineering is usually performed by developers but QA testers can also do it if they meet the requirements stated above.
-Implementation of the white box testing helps them verify the input and output flows through the entire application or a specific software package.
+White box testing in software engineering is usually performed by developers but QA testers can also do it if they meet the requirements stated above.
+Implementation of the white box testing helps them verify the input and output flow through the entire application or a specific software package.
 This evaluating software approach examines the internal structure, coding, software inner-working, or even design.

-Using the white-box method can highlight the next subjects in software:
+Using the white-box method can highlight the next subjects in the software:

 • Testing of each specific function, object, and statement;